-As anyone who works with model railroads knows, a soldering iron is a valuable tool.
+As anyone who works with model railroads knows, cordless soldering iron kits are a valuable tool.
 You can connect wires by twisting them together or using a terminal block, but soldering them together is by far the superior method of joining wires together.
 Soldering provides a stronger and longer lasting connection, as well as allowing a better flow of electricity.
 You want strong connections as the vibrations caused by the trains can cause weak connections to come loose over time.
 Check out some pictures that were provided to us below!

-I want to give a special thanks to Dennis for providing me with some pictures of his model railroad.
+We want to give a special thanks to Dennis for providing us with some pictures of his model railroad.
 Dennis recently starting using a 7700 because he was tired of the wire on his corded soldering iron getting in his way.
 In his words, “The 7700 is great!
 It is especially useful to me when I have to get under the train layout to solder wires.”
 Whether you’re looking to get into building model railroads or have been doing it for years, you’ll want a reliable soldering iron.
 If that describes you, then be sure to check out our Model 7700.
-Click the link to get yours!
+Click here to get yours!